-Martin Sheard is an eighth-year call to the British Columbia Bar, he is formerly the Chair of the Employment Law Subsection of the Canadian Bar Association – B.C.
-Branch, and is currently the Secretary of the Civil Litigation (Vancouver) Subsection.
+Martin Sheard was called to the British Columbia Bar in 2009.
+He is formerly the Chair of the Employment Law Subsection of the Canadian Bar Association – B.C.
+Branch, and is currently the Co-Chair of the Civil Litigation (Vancouver) Subsection.
 His peers frequently recommend him in matters requiring complex, practical and time-sensitive advice.

 Some of the highlights of Martin’s career include: